Matching Function Equilibria with Partial Assignment: Existence, Uniqueness and Estimation: Maximum Likelihood Estimation

 \subsubsection{Confidence intervals for homogeneous models}

-We now provide formulas to compute confidence intervals estimates when the matching function is homogeneous of degree 1.
-Note that these formulas are provided in \citet{GalichonKominersWeber2019} for imperfectly transferable utility matching models with logit heterogeneity in taste.
-In that paper, it is shown that such models lead to a matching function that is homogeneous of degree 1, as recalled in Section \ref{sec: examples}(d).
-Therefore, if we can show that any matching function that is homogeneous of degree 1 is in fact equivalent to a matching model with ITU and logit unobserved heterogeneity as introduced in GKW, then we can make use of their results.
+We now provide formulas to compute confidence intervals for estimates when the matching function is homogeneous of degree 1 and restricts the masses of matches to depend only on unassigned agents of own types.
+Note that these formulas are provided in GKW for imperfectly transferable utility matching models with logit heterogeneity in taste.
+In that paper, it is shown that such models lead to a matching function that is homogeneous of degree 1, as recalled in section \ref{sec: examples}, example d).
+Therefore, if we can show that any matching function that is homogeneous of degree 1 and restricts the masses of matches to depend only on unassigned agents of own types is in fact equivalent to a matching model with ITU and logit unobserved heterogeneity as introduced in GKW, then we can make use of their results.
 This is proven in the following theorem.

-\begin{theorem} (i) Consider an ITU-logit model as introduced in GKW.
-Then, the associated aggregate matching function is homogenous of degree 1. (ii) Consider a matching function equilibrium model and assume that its aggregate matching function satisfies Assumption \ref{ass: MFE} and homogeneity of degree 1.
-Then, this is equivalent to a matching model with ITU and logit unobserved heterogeneity as introduced in GKW. \begin{proof} See Appendix \ref{app:proofs}. \end{proof} \end{theorem}
+\begin{theorem} $(i)$ An ITU-logit model introduced in GKW generates an aggregate matching function satisfying homogeneous of degree 1 and depending only on the masses of unassigned agents of own types$;$ $(ii)$ A matching function equilibrium model defined in definition \ref{def: AMF} and with its aggregate matching function satisfying assumption \ref{ass: MFE} and homogeneity of degree $1$, and depending only on the masses of unassigned agents of own types is equivalent to a matching model with ITU and logit unobserved heterogeneity as introduced in GKW. \begin{proof} See Appendix \ref{app:proofs_thm3}. \end{proof} \end{theorem}

-The equivalence between the matching function equilibrium models with homogeneity of degree 1 and ITU-logit models in GKW suggests that we can simply make use of GKW's results for computing confidence intervals.
-Note that in this case, $\zeta $ is estimated by $A\hat{\pi}$ and thus, as noted earlier, doing so introduces additional noise in the estimates of $\theta $, so that the computation of the variance-covariance matrix of $\theta $ cannot rely on the standard formulas.
-For the sake of clarity, we reproduce the results from GKW to compute the variance-covariance matrix $V_{\theta }$ in close form, and give a detailed proof of the result.
+The equivalence between this type of matching function equilibrium models and the ITU-logit models in GKW suggests that we can simply make use of GKW's results for computing confidence intervals.
+Note that in this case, $\zeta $ is estimated by $A\widetilde{M}(\hat{\pi})$ and thus, as noted earlier, doing so introduces additional noise in the estimates of $\theta $, so that the computation of the variance-covariance matrix of $\theta $ cannot rely on the standard formulas.
+For the sake of clarity, we reproduce the results from GKW to compute the variance-covariance matrix $V_{\theta }$ in closed-form, and give a detailed proof of the result.